rei/rei-cedar-docs/docs/components/text/README.md

 ### Serif Strong

 Serif strong headings, set in REI Stuart with a greater font weight than serif, work best in larger sizes (cdr-text-heading-serif-strong-600 and above).
-It’s recommended to use serif-strong headings very minimally throughout the page and should generally be reserved for important page titles, in cases where type overlays an image, or in situations where additional emphasis is needed.
+It’s recommended to use serif strong headings very minimally throughout the page and should generally be reserved for important page titles, in cases where type overlays an image, or in situations where additional emphasis is needed.

 <cdr-doc-example-code-pair repository-href="/src/components/text" :sandbox-data="$page.frontmatter.sandboxData">